mayan-edms/Mayan-EDMS/docker/README.md

 $ docker run -d --name mayan-edms --restart=always -p 80:80 -v mayan_data:/var/lib/mayan -v /opt/scanned_files:/srv/watch_folder mayanedms/mayanedms:2.7.3
 ```

-Now create a watch folder in Mayan EDMS using the path `/srv/watch_folder` and the documents from the host folder `/opt/scanned_files` will be automatically available.
-Use the same procedure to mount host folders to be used as staging folderes.
-In this example `/srv/watch_folder` was as the container directory, but any path can be used as long as it is not an already existing path or a path used by any other program.
+Now create a watch folder in Mayan EDMS using the path `/srv/watch_folder` and
+the documents from the host folder `/opt/scanned_files` will be automatically
+available.
+Use the same procedure to mount host folders to be used as staging
+folders.
+In this example `/srv/watch_folder` was as the container directory,
+but any path can be used as long as it is not an already existing path or a
+path used by any other program.

 ## Performing backups